Updated: September 28, 2023

 A short one-hour drive north of Lisbon, you have Santarém.
 Continually favored by Portuguese monarchs, intense trading during the Middle Ages gave Santarém a period of great socio-economic development.
 The buildings and monuments still provide a window into Portugal’s history.

 With beautiful countryside not far from the coast, Santarém offers a great climate all year round and some beautiful properties.
-The proximity to Lisbon and the Lisbon Coast makes it an excellent location.
+The proximity to Lisbon and the Lisbon Coast makes it an excellent location, plus the Silver Coast is also easy to get to, with many charming towns lining the west coast of Portugal.
 You will find many farms and properties here that come with a swimming pool, perfect for those hot summer nights.

 The North

-The North of Portugal offers a window into a life that has yet to adapt to modern realities.
+North Portugal l offers a window into a life that has yet to adapt to modern realities.
 Here, you will find locals retaining the traditional ways of life in the heart of the countryside.
-Properties in the North of Portugal are also amongst the most affordable in the country.
+Properties in North Portugal are also amongst the most affordable in the country.

-Close to Porto and historic cities, such as Braga and Guimarães, the North of Portugal has ample to offer.
+Close to Porto and historic cities, such as Braga and Guimarães, North Portugal has ample to offer.
+Property close to Castelo Branco could also be an affordable option.
 Also, if you are looking for vineyards in Portugal, there are many wineries and vineyards in the north to explore.

 Below are three exceptional regions known for their wine production and natural beauty.
 If you are looking for vineyards for sale in Portugal, you should consider these locations.